|Law Enforcement >|

-The Sheriff's office presently utilizes one K-9.
+The Sheriff's office presently utilizes two patrol certified K-9's.
 This K-9 is assigned to patrol duties.
-The dog is cross trained in Criminal Apprehension and narcotics detection.
-The dog also perform drug scans in our schools to ensure drug free school zones.
+The dog is currently trained in Criminal Apprehension and Patrol Functions.
+K9 Kilo and K9 Max joined patrol in June 2014.

 The Sheriff's Office is responsible for security in the Circuit Court.
 Three deputies, assisted by court bailiffs, help maintain order in the four court rooms during court proceedings.

 Child abuse investigations begin with a referral from a community member to the Department of Social Services, Child Protective Services Unit.
 If a physical or sexual assault injury on a child is apparent, the police and Child Protective Services then begin a joint investigation by first speaking with the alleged victim and any siblings in the home.
 Once their account of the incident is obtained, the investigation concludes with an interview of the alleged abuser, often times a parent, at which point criminal charges may be issued for the injury to the child.
 The Cecil County Sheriff's Office has two full-time deputies assigned to the Department of Social Services, Child Protective Services Unit to investigate these cases in Cecil County.
 The Criminal Investigation Division also assists in these cases.